llvm-doe-org/llvm-project/README.md

 ## Testing

-Test suites checking Clacc's OpenACC support can be run from Clacc's build directory, such as `$LLVM_GIT_DIR/build` when following [the above build procedure from Git](#from-git).
+Test suites checking Clacc's OpenACC support can be run from Clacc's build directory, such as  the `build` directory created when following [the above build procedure from Git](#from-git).
 They can be run by themselves or as part of larger test suites, as follows:

 ```
 $ make check-clang-openacc # OpenACC directives